BeCuber/Turnomatic/README_EN.md

 - Heatmap implementation in `calendar_page.py`.
 - Packaged for distribution on Windows.
 - UI is supported to various window sizes and screen resolutions.
+- Page to manage beds added.
+Still in progress.

 ### Next Steps

 - Add a security layer for the database (evaluating SQLCipher).
 - Extend the database structure to register meal and bed requirements.
-- Add two new GUI pages to manage meals and beds.
+- Add new GUI page to manage meals.
 - Implement internationalization (i18n) support.
 - Add detailed internal documentation of the codebase.
 - Package the application for cross-platform distribution (add Linux support).